Experts Weigh In On Whether Or Not The George Floyd Protests Are Spreading The Coronavirus

 The issue of whether or not the George Floyd protests could be contributing to the spread of the coronavirus has been raised in the media ever since they erupted two weeks ago.
 However, as Slate reports, the answer to the question of whether or not the protests are spreading the virus is muddled.
-What’s more, as the virus is new and not yet fully understood, solid answers to these questions are elusive.
+What’s more, as the virus is new and not yet fully understood, solid answers to these questions are even more elusive.

 “We should be worried,” said Shira Shafir, an associate professor of epidemiology at the UCLA Fielding School of Public Health.

-For months, health officials have been telling Americans to avoid large crowds and maintain a distance of 6 feet from others, and to wear masks when around others.
+For months, health officials have been telling Americans to avoid large crowds, maintain a distance of 6 feet from others, and wear masks when around others.

 Photos from the protests show that, while some of the protesters have been wearing masks, some have not.
 And of course, with tens of thousands of people crammed into small sections of cities, maintaining a distance of 6 feet between protesters has been all but impossible.